vishalchovatiya/CPP_Templates/Smart pointer & why we need move constructors and move assignment?.md

 Resource destroyed
 ```
 - Note that even in the case where the user enters zero and the function terminates early, the Resource is still properly deallocated.
-- Because the ptr variable is a local variable, ptr will be destroyed when the function terminates (regardless of how it terminates).
-And because the Auto_ptr1 destructor will clean up the Resource, we are assured that the Resource will be properly cleaned up.
+- Because the `ptr` variable is a local variable, `ptr` will be destroyed when the function terminates (regardless of how it terminates).
+And because the `smart_pointer` destructor will clean up the `Resource`, we are assured that the `Resource` will be properly cleaned up.
 ### Flaws
 - There is still some problem with our code.
 Like:
 ```c++